What Is Secondary Health Insurance?

-Secondary health insurance is additional coverage that's not part of your main health insurance, such as dental, vision or access to more doctors.
+Secondary health insurance is extra coverage, like dental, vision or critical illness coverage, that's not part of your main health insurance.

 Find Cheap Health Insurance Quotes in Your Area